giorgiofarace/giorgiofarace.github.io/_pages/about.md

 I'm a PhD student in [Political Economy](https://politicaleconomy.uchicago.edu/) at the University of Chicago.

-I am broadly interested in formal theory and comparative politics.
-I am currently working on models of information manipulation in non-democracy, repression, and collective choice.
+I'm broadly interested in formal theory and comparative politics.
+I'm currently working on models of information manipulation in non-democracy, repression, and collective choice.

 # Work in progress